 Provides households with a 3 day supply of food once a month.
 Holiday meal baskets are offered in November and December on a first come first serve basis.
 This is the only site that offers food.

-Qualifications: Total household income at or below 125% of the federal poverty guidelines and live in the Rittman area.
+Qualifications: Total household income at or below 125% of the federal poverty guidelines.

 Provides a one-time car repair benefit of up to $750 on a first come first serve basis.